ycpcs/cs320-spring2014/syllabus.md

 ### Reading Assignments

-Reading assignments are posted on the [Reading Assignments](reading.html) page.
+Reading assignments are posted on the [Schedule](schedule.html) page.

 Because we will be using class time primarily for discussion and activities, rather than lecture, it is important that you do the reading.